-Each fall, the YMCA Center for Civic Engagement sponsors a Model United Nations conference.
+Each fall, the YMCA of Middle Tennessee sponsors a Model United Nations conference.
 At the conference, Tennessee high school students learn about the real world operation of the United Nations by participating in a reenactment of the UN's activities.
-Most students form delegations and represent member countries' interests in the General Assembly by drafting and debating resolutions.
+Most students form delegations and represent member countries interests in the General Assembly by drafting and debating resolutions.
 These resolutions cover a wide variety of topics of international concern.
-Other students have the opportunity to research and lobby issues in the Secretariat, represent a country on the Security Council, participate in a model International Court of Justice, or work in the Department of Global Communications.
+Other students have the opportunity to research and lobby issues in the Secretariat, represent a country on the Security Council, participate in a model International Court of Justice, or work in the Department of Public Information.